opentelekomcloud-docs/nat-gateway/umn/source/monitoring_management/viewing_metrics.rst

 -------------

 -  The NAT gateway is running properly and SNAT rules have been created.
--  It can take a period of time to obtain and transfer the monitoring data.
+-  It takes some time to obtain and transfer the monitoring data.
 Wait for a while and then check the data.

 Scenarios
 ---------